 A double major is the awarding of one degree with two majors from two different colleges.
-While on the transcript both majors will be mentioned, on the diploma only one major will be mentioned.
 Requirements/criteria are:

 - 1. The student must, before completing the junior year, declare the two majors he/she intends to complete on the appropriate form available from the Registrar's Office. - 2.
 The student must complete all course requirements for the major degree in both departments with no overlapping courses. - 3.
 The student must have two advisors, one from each department in which they propose to study. - 4.
-The student must have the approval of both departments and the college of the major that will be listed on the diploma.
+The student must have the approval of both departments and the college of the first major. - 5.
+The only courses that can be used twice are General Education courses.